ctrl-exec - Installation and Operations

 API (--api)

-No additional packages beyond the ctrl-exec role.
+No additional packages beyond the dispatcher role.

 All roles require openssl (present on any standard installation) and perl.